petersaj/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
-Neuropixels trajectory explorer with the Allen CCF mouse atlas
+Neuropixels trajectory explorer with the Allen CCF mouse atlas.
+See changelog below for history of updates.

-**NOTE ON UPDATES:** The coordinates in this program will be updated in the (hopefully) near future following comparisons between the CCF and MRI data: this will likely include size, scaling, and rotation.
+**FUTURE UPDATES:** The coordinates in this program will be updated in the (hopefully) near future following comparisons between the CCF and MRI data: this will likely include size, scaling, and rotation.

 **NOTE ON SCALING AND ROTATION:** The Allen CCF mouse atlas is slightly stretched in the DV axis compared to the average brain, and is currently scaled at 94.5%.
 This is provisional, and will be updated in the future based on CCF/MRI alignment.
 It is also estimated that the angle between bregma and lambda is >5 degrees in the CCF, this is not implemented yet but will be once it is more accurately estimated.

+**NOTE ON BREGMA:** Bregma has been approximated in AP by matching the Paxinos atlas slice at AP=0 to the CCF, the ML position is the midline, and the DV position is a very rough approximation from matching an MRI image.

 Any issues/bugs/suggestions, please open a github issue by clicking on the 'Issues' tab above and pressing the green 'New issue' button.